user312982/Python/README.md

 ![Graph Animation](shortest_path.gif)

 ## How to Use
-Run the script to visualize the shortest path in a given graph.
+Run the djikstraGIF.py to visualize the shortest path in a given graph.